fzdwx/yakuza-extension-template-react/README.md

 ### Release:

-1. Modify the fields related to the `launcher` object in `package.json`
-2. Must submit the `dist` directory
+1. Must submit the `dist` directory
-3. Submit a pr to https://github.com/fzdwx/launcher-extension, in `extensions .json` Add information about your extension
+2. Submit a pr to https://github.com/fzdwx/launcher-extension, in `extensions .json` Add information about your extension